SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In the 1800s, this area was a popular spot for weekend trips for San Francisco residents.
 It was surrounded by an amusement park, a large indoor swimming facility, and several wonderful restaurants.

-Most of these attractions are now gone, but you will find some cool things to do nearby.
+Most of these attractions are now gone, but you will still find some cool things to do nearby.
 Some of my favorites include the Camera Obscura, the Beach Chalet Restaurant and Bar (they brew their own beer, and it's tasty), and the western edge of Golden Gate Park.

 >> More about what there is to see and do at Ocean Beach

-Located in the northwest of San Francisco, the Presidio is an old army base with more than 1,500 acres of fun things to do.
+Located in the northwest corner of San Francisco, the Presidio is an old army base with more than 1,500 acres of fun things to do.
 Inside you will find walking trails, the Disney Museum, outdoor artwork by Andy Goldsworthy, and several gorgeous beaches.

 You'll also find a golf course, many places to eat and drink, and dozens of events each month.